Holy Himalaya Eco Trek

 What are the best seasons for this trek?

-The best times to trek to Makalu Base Camp are in autumn (September–November) and spring (March–May).
-During these seasons, the weather features clear skies and cool temperatures.
-Spring offers warm and sunny conditions, with occasional high-altitude snowfall.
-You might encounter snow and ice on high passes, but the clear skies provide stunning mountain views.
-As summer approaches, temperatures rise, and the landscape becomes lush and vibrant with blooming wildflowers and rhododendrons, adding a myriad of colors to the scenery.
+The best time to trek to Makalu Base Camp is in autumn (September–November) and spring (March–May).
+The weather during these seasons is dominated by clear skies and cool temperatures.
+Spring brings with it warm, sunny weather with occasional snowfall at high altitudes.
+You will still get some snow and ice over the high passes, but clear skies give you the most spectacular mountain views.
+Leading up to summer, it gets warmer; the landscape looks lush and green with a myriad of wildflowers and rhododendrons that bloom, making the scenery vibrant.

 What are the dining and accommodation options available during the Mardi Himal Trek?